 26. Tweet about current events

-Things go viral all the time on Twitter and you can intervene in conversations with your angle, joke, or opinion by hijacking news and current events.
+Things go viral all the time on Twitter and you can intervene in Twitter trends in conversations with your angle, joke, or opinion by hijacking news and current events.

 Now, when doing this, remember to use trending hashtags to provide context and also to have more exposure with your tweets.